 Arts and Architecture

 - BRIDGING THE GAP: Four projects illustrate how creative thinking can motive a community, effect change, and spur discussion: Yo-Yo Ma and Chicago Citizen Musicians; OrchKids, building character in Baltimore; Dakota Music Tour, healing simmering historical conflicts; A fantastical home for music in Miami, via Frank Gehry

-- KANSAS CITY’S NEW STAR: Reporting from the Kauffman Center for the Performing Arts, with slideshow
+- KANSAS CITY’S NEW STAR: Reporting from the Kauffman Center for the Performing Arts

 - BIG-SCREEN DREAMS: Opera at the movies, boffo box office, plus popcorn

 - STATUS UPDATE: Orchestras are embracing social media to build buzz, forge new communities and even sell some tickets